THE LOVEBOT ETHOS

 Lovebot lovingly disrupts the robotic routines of humans and reminds them that there is love in their cities and kindness around every corner.
-The aim is to reiterate the fact that we have the privilege of being alive, and that we are not restricted to algorithms and programming.
-Even though many of us work like robots in tech-driven, concrete jungles, we all have the capacity to share love and kindness with one another each day.
+Lovebot reiterates the fact that we have the privilege of being human, and that we are not restricted to algorithms and programming of our tech driven would counterparts.
+Even though many of us work like robots in these concrete jungles, we all have the capacity to share love and kindness with one another each day.

-Following years of dedication from Lovebot creator Matthew Del Degan along side his strong team of volunteers and the ever-growing Lovebot community, Lovebot's movement continues to gain outstanding momentum.
-Lovebot stickers and posters are now displayed in locations around the world, made possible by Lovebot’s devoted and active leaders wishing to spread kindness.
+Following years of dedication from Lovebot creator Matthew Del Degan along side his empathetic and strong willed team of volunteers, the ever-growing Lovebot community grew, and Lovebot's movement continues to this day to gain positive momentum.
+Lovebot stickers and posters are now displayed in locations around the world, made possible by those devoted and active leaders wishing to spread kindness.

-In addition, due to the recent success of the D.I.Y Lovebot crowd-funding campaign, the first ever Lovebot toy is soon to be released as a platform that Lovebot fans can customize and share with the intention to foster creativity and kindness in all of us.By placing something meaningful and unique in people’s paths, Lovebot creates an impactful and uplifting experience.
+In addition, due to the success of the D.I.Y Lovebot crowd-funding campaign, the first ever Lovebot toy has been released as a platform that Lovebot fans can customize and share with the intention to foster creativity and kindness in all of us.By placing something meaningful and unique in people’s paths, Lovebot creates a truly impactful and uplifting experience.
 With constant social initiatives and methods for others to join the Love Invasion movement, Lovebot continues to inspire others to love more and get involved in making this world a better place.